Say and Play Family

 September 5, 2010 Stephanie Sigal M.A.
 CCC-SLP

-Classic, preschool – friendly fairytales offer fun opportunities to learn vocabulary, sequencing, life lessons and more.
-The “Three” themed fairytales below contain opportunities for your child to join in on telling the story with you, once he or she can recall the repetitive line(s) or other parts of the storyline.
+Classic, preschool-friendly fairytales offer fun opportunities to learn vocabulary, sequencing, life lessons, and more.
+The “Three” themed fairytales below contain opportunities for your child to join in on telling the story with you, once your child can recall the repetitive line(s) or other parts of the storyline.

 1. The Three Bears